mvolkmann/blog/src/swift.md

 Extensions, described in detail later, can be used to add default method implementations to protocols.
-This is used to define methods like `filter` on the `Sequence` protocol that is implemented by concrete types like
+This is used to define methods like `filter` on the `Sequence` protocol that is conformed to by concrete types like
 `Array`, `Dictionary`, `Range`, `String`, and more.

-For example, we can define a default implementation of the `Demoable` protocol `instanceMethod` method so types that implement the protocol are not required to implement that method.
+For example, we can define a default implementation of the `Demoable` protocol `instanceMethod` method so types that conform to the protocol are not required to implement that method.

 ```swift
 extension Demoable {